hadi-github/Performance-Evaluation-and-Scalability-Analysis-of-FIWARE-ThingsBoard-and-EdgeX-Foundry/README.md

-# EdgeX — single deployment (simple README)
+# EdgeX — single deployment

-Short, minimal documentation for the single-node EdgeX deployment in this branch.

 Services and common host ports (mapped by the compose files in this branch):

 - core-metadata: 1026